anilpank/angular-unit-test/README.md

 - **expect(x).toBeFalsy()** Asserts that x is false or evaluates to false
 - **expect(x).toContain(y)** Asserts that x is a string that contains y
 - **expect(x).toBeGreaterThan(y)** Asserts that x is greater than y

+#### Mock Objects Contained in the ngMocks Module
+- **angular.mock** Used to create mock modules and resolve dependencies.
+- **$exceptionHandler** A mock implementation of the $exceptionHandler service that rethrows the exceptions it receives.
+- **$interval** A mock implementation of the $interval service that allows time to be moved forward to trigger scheduled functions on demand.
+See the “Mocking Periods of Time” section.
+- **$log** A mock implementation of the $log service that exposes the messages it receives through a set of properties, one for each of the methods defined by the real service.
+See the “Testing Logging” section.
+- **$timeout** A mock implementation of the $timeout service that allows the timer to be expired programmatically so that the associated function executed on demand.
+See the “Mocking Periods of Time” section.